HanLabBU/ptmc/README.md

 Written for Python 2.7.

+## Installation
+Installation and associated requirements can be installed after downloading/cloning using

+'''markdown
+python setup.py install

+or

+pip setup.py install
+'''

 ## Contains the following Modules

 * io - Input/Output functions for loading and saving multipage tiff stacks